aschampion/diluvian/docs/usage.rst

 See :class:`ImageStackVolume<diluvian.volumes.ImageStackVolume>` for an example.

 Once data is available as a volume, normal training and filling operations can be called.
-See :meth:`diluvian.diluvian.train_network` or :meth:`diluvian.diluvian.fill_region_with_model`.
+See :meth:`diluvian.training.train_network` or :meth:`diluvian.diluvian.fill_region_with_model`.